• Skip to primary navigation

 Software engineering bootcamps typically come in three variations – part-time, full-time, and self-paced.

-Part-time bootcamps usually take place during the weekends or evenings, covering 3-4 hours per day.
-Weekends might include longer classes.
 Full-time bootcamps come with intensive daily schedules that cover 8-10 hours and 5-6 days per week.
 Self-paced bootcamps involve delivering the learning material in an asynchronous schedule to suit the time and pace of the learners.

 What Is the Scope of Online Software Engineer Bootcamp?

-Online software engineering bootcamps offer the possibility of learning remotely so the participants can continue with their current jobs alongside learning a new skill.
 As with on-site bootcamps, online bootcamps offer full-time, part-time, and self-paced courses.
 In 2020, about 15,619 developers had completed their full-time online bootcamps, with these numbers only estimated to grow further in the future.

 While online courses are notorious for the lack of actual results, online bootcamps offer immersive, one-on-one programs that keep the learners engaged, and some even guarantee jobs.
 The features of online bootcamp–outcome-oriented curricula, networking with peers, instructor-led training, and targeted career coaching–pretty much align with in-person bootcamps.